 Bilateral trade between Germany and Tuvalu is modest.
-According to Federal Statistical Office figures, Germany exported goods worth 88,000 euro to Tuvalu in 2020 and imported goods worth a mere 49,000 euro from the country.
+According to Federal Statistical Office figures, Germany exported goods worth 104,000 euro to Tuvalu in 2022 and imported goods worth a mere 1.949 million euro.

 Maritime shipping is a very important sector for Tuvalu.
 German shipping companies run a recruitment office in Funafuti.

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific countries from which Tuvalu benefits.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific island states from which Tuvalu benefits.
 The regional project Coping with Climate Change in the Pacific Island Region strengthened capacities for adapting to climate change in the region by providing advisory services between 2009 and 2021.
-Furthermore, Germany supports development in Tuvalu via its contributions to the EU’s European Development Fund (EDF) (from 2021: the Neighbourhood, Development and International Cooperation Instrument (NDICI)).
+Germany is also involved in microprojects in Tuvalu.